-At the President’s direction, the Departments of Justice (DOJ), Health and Human Services (HHS), and Homeland Security (DHS) have been co-chairing an inter-agency process to develop a five-year plan that seeks to:
+The Departments of Justice (DOJ), Health and Human Services (HHS), and Homeland Security (DHS) have been co-chairing an inter-agency process to develop a five-year plan that seeks to:

 - Align efforts by promoting strategic and coordinated services for victims at the federal, regional, state, territorial, tribal and local levels.